-The Saturday before each term at approximately 1:00 p.m. (counselors may go to the top of the O'Dome and start on post cards at 12:00 if all of their cabin's campers have been released to parents) a counselor meeting will be held to make assignments for the following term.
-At this meeting, assignments will be made such as welcoming committee for clusters, handing out uniforms, greeters, making parent phone calls, and bus and airport assignments.
+The Saturday before each term at approximately 1:00 p.m. a counselor meeting will be held to make assignments for the following term.
+At this meeting, assignments will be made such as welcoming committee for clusters, handing out uniforms, and greeters.